 When I got an email from USPS telling me it had been delivered, I replied very nicely telling them it took way too long.
 I assumed no one would actually read it.
 But I quickly got a real person who responded, said “I am so sorry to hear that.
 With the unimaginable and unprecedented package volumes this year, we are averaging a 10 day delay despite forcing employees to work 16 or more hour days.”
 That’s terrible, I definitely feel for them.
 But I do wish they had told me that before I shipped with them…

 PapaSop Team Orange Power User Wisconsin Old-Timerreplied to Big Game on last edited by

 Looks great.
 Since trying the Sure Gel I’ll never do a smoked sausage without it.

 My brother had the same issue with USPS.
 He manages a local cheese shop and had to quit shipping with them for the same reason.
 It’s unfortunate.

-johnsbrewhouse Team Blue Regular Contributors Traeger Power User Veteran Sous Vide Canning last edited by
+johnsbrewhouse Team Blue Regular Contributors Traeger Power User Sous Vide Canning Washington Gardening Veteran